What Is Yabla?- Yabla Overview

 This game is similar to the Multiple Choice game but without the options.
 Here, you are required to type the missing word, which helps you test your spelling.

 Scribe is Yabla’s patented dictation game.
 This game again focuses on using your ears but increases the difficulty level.

-Here you have to type out the whole sentence after listening to it.
-But don’t worry, you still have the Slow and Replay buttons on the video so you can go at it again if you couldn’t grasp it the first time around.
+Here, you have to type out the whole sentence after listening to it.
+But don’t worry, you still have the Slow and Replay buttons on the video, so you can go at it again if you can’t grasp it the first time around.

 Scribe also rates you between 1 to 3 stars.
-One star meaning you were struggling and 3 meaning you aced it.
+One star means you were struggling, and 3 means you aced it.

 But there are 2 things in particular that I didn’t like about this game.
-The first being, that it uses a robotic voice for the words and not a real voice like used for other parts of the exercises and content.
+The first is that it uses a robotic voice for the words and not a real voice used for other parts of the exercises and content.

-And the second being, that even if it is quite effective it presents too much information at once and leaves you spreading yourself too thin.
+The second is that even if it is quite effective, it presents too much information at once and leaves you spreading yourself too thin.